 New Issue Automations allow you to complete a number of different actions immediately upon Issue creation based on set conditions for the Issue.
 Actions that can be taken via New Issue Automations are as follows:

-- Assign Issues to specific Agents, Agent Groups, Smart Views and Queues
+- Assign Issues to specific Agents, Agent Groups, Queues, or Bots

 - Add Custom Issue Fields and/or tags

 - Send custom Autoreplies